Want to grab Amazon product details—prices, reviews, and more—by scraping them into your project? You're in the right place!

 Finally, let's see how to scrape the Amazon search results in JavaScript.

-Install serpapi package:
+Install the serpapi package:

 npm install serpapi